-I’ve written in other forums about my research that suggests a large portion of the product manager population don’t know what’s needed to get promoted.
+I’ve written in other forums about my research that suggests a large portion of the product manager population doesn’t know what’s needed to get promoted.
 On the other side of that coin, many managers of product managers don’t establish the criteria to coach product managers to the next level.

 Out of approximately 100 product managers and managers of product managers, I located 47 different product manager job descriptions.
 Not all companies are like this, but you can be confused by these if you’re trying to get your bearings and figure out what to do to round out your experience.

 The way to approach this is to look at some of the key building blocks of the product manager job description.
 (There’s another post on this topic, so you can look at that in more detail if you’d like).
 There are five building blocks you may benefit from understanding.
 This is not a complete list.
 Its purpose is to get you thinking about how you consider the work you’ve done and the work you need to do to get ahead within the parameters of the job description.
-These five attributes or building blocks include:

 You can use this list as a guideline for developing other attribute areas, or you may also get more information by reviewing current job descriptions.
 The point is to use this – and here’s how.

 If you’re working towards getting promoted, you’ll want to assess your overall effectiveness on as many attributes as possible.
 You may develop a list of 3-5 sub-attributes under each.
 Regardless of how many, consider a technique to assess yourself.
-For example, you may want to set up a rating scale where 1 = “minimum exposure” and perhaps 10 as “maximum effectiveness” for each attribute.
+For example, you may want to set up a rating scale where one = “minimum exposure” and perhaps ten as “maximum effectiveness” for each attribute.
 You can ask yourself questions such as:

-With this overall backdrop of information and a brief assessment, you can identify some experiential gaps.
-When these are set out and seen within the context of other goals that your boss may set for you, you will have a solid portfolio of ‘things to do’ that you can use to fortify your foundation – and to use those as a springboard to get ahead.
+With this overall backdrop of information and a brief assessment, you can identify experiential gaps.
+When these are set out and seen within the context of other goals that your boss may set for you, you will have a solid portfolio of ‘things to do’ that you can use to fortify your foundation – and use those as a springboard to get ahead.

 Yet, even if you do, if there isn’t an understanding from all sides that you’re interested in getting ahead, your efforts may result in maintaining your position.
 That, in and of itself, may speak to what your next move may be in your career.